Trigger recession to tame inflation, say economists – as Bank set to hike rate

 ‘There’s no other way around it’, says Jeremy Hunt adviser on looming UK recession

-The Bank of England has no choice but to trigger a recession as a way of taming inflation, top economists have warned – including one of chancellor Jeremy Hunt’s own advisers.
+The Bank of England has no choice but to trigger a recession in order to finally tame inflation, top economists have warned – including one of chancellor Jeremy Hunt’s own advisers.

-The central bank is set to interest rates for the 13th time in a row today after shock inflation figures showed previous hikes failed to cut persistent price rises.
+The central bank is set to increase interest rates for the 13th time in a row today after shock inflation figures showed previous hikes failed to cut persistent price rises.

 Some of Mr Hunt’s advisers have attacked the Bank for being too cautious in raising the base rate – saying it was time to accept the inevitability of a recession.